 Since 1988, the club have consistently worn claret and amber, but in varying styles.
 The traditional Bradford City shirt features claret and blue stripes, but on occasion the club have worn half claret half amber shirts, claret and amber checked shirts or claret shirts with an amber trim.

-The Bradford City 2016/2017 kit features a claret and amber diagonally striped shirt, worn with black shorts and black socks with a claret and amber trim.
+The Bradford City 2018/2019 kit features a claret shirt with black sleeves and an amber trim, worn with claret shorts and claret socks with an amber trim.

-The Bradford City stadium is Valley Parade.
+The Bradford City stadium is Valley Parade, also known as the Northern Commercials Stadium.
 Since the club was formed, all of Bradford City’s home games have been played at Valley Parade, apart from after the terrible events of 1985 when they club played at Odsal Stadium, Elland Road and Leeds Road while the ground was redeveloped.